Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Related Work

-In the subsequent lines, we provide an overview of a selection of datasets centered around test vehicles, as documented in the literature.
-They are presented in a chronological order to provide an overview of their development over time.

-The Karlsruhe Institute of Technology and Toyota Technological Institute (KITTI) dataset \cite{kitti} was not the first dataset in autonomous vehicle research, but it played a crucial role in advancing autonomous vehicle research by providing a rich set of real-world sensor data for various tasks, such as object detection, tracking, and scene understanding.
-The KITTI dataset has since 2013 been widely used and cited in the autonomous driving research community.
+This section provides a summary of the datasets relevant to the progress of autonomous driving systems, focusing on multimodal sensor data.
+The datasets are presented in a chronological sequence.

+According to the authors in \cite{dora_dataset}, datasets can be categorized into three primary types: datasets from fixed stations, drones, and test vehicles.
+Datasets from fixed stations are derived from sensors (such as cameras, LIDARs, and radars) affixed to traffic lights, poles, or buildings at specific locations, serving dual roles as surveillance systems and sources of research-oriented traffic data.
+One of the notable datasets in this category is The Next Generation Simulation (NGSIM) Dataset\cite{kovvali2007video}.

+Similar to fixed stations, drone datasets offer a stable and location-specific perspective.
+Notably, datasets of this kind have seen an increasing prevalence in recent times \cite{dora_dataset,ind_dataset,round_dataset,highd_dataset,exid_dataset,interaction_dataset}.
+Nevertheless, for the development, training, and analysis of perception and control algorithms for ADS-operated vehicles, data from test vehicles remains the primary source of essential information.

+In 2013, the KITTI dataset \cite{kitti} was a cornerstone in autonomous vehicle research because of its comprehensive and real-world nature.
+This dataset encompasses a wide array of sensor data, including high-resolution images, LIDAR point clouds, and GPS information, collected from a vehicle equipped with a variety of sensors, as it navigates urban environments.

-The FORD Multi-AV dataset \cite{ford_dataset} was collected by a fleet of Ford autonomous vehicles (AVs) over various days spanning from 2017 to 2018.
-Covering an average route of 66 km in Michigan (USA), the vehicles navigated through a diverse set of terrains, including freeways, airports, city centers, a university campus, and suburban neighborhoods.
-This dataset represents dynamic urban environments, presenting variations in weather, lighting conditions, road occupancy, and traffic across different months.
-Equipped with advanced sensor systems, each vehicle was equipped with an Applanix POS-LV GNSS/INS system, four HDL-32E Velodyne 3D-lidar scanners, and six Point Grey 1.3 MP cameras strategically arranged to provide a comprehensive 360° coverage.
+The FORD Multi-AV dataset \cite{ford_dataset} was collected by a fleet of Ford autonomous vehicles (AVs) on different days from 2017 to 2018.
+The vehicles traversed an average route of 66 km in Michigan (USA), including freeways, airports, city centers, a university campus, and suburban neighborhoods.
+The dataset covered seasonal variations in weather, lighting conditions, road occupancy, and traffic experienced in dynamic urban environments over different months.
+The vehicles were geared with an Applanix POS-LV GNSS/INS system, four HDL-32E Velodyne 3D-lidar scanners, and six Point Grey 1.3 MP cameras arranged to grant a 360° coverage.